charliecalvert/CloudNotes/Assignments/React/ReactAddressMenu.md

 ## Tests

-We should now make sure our tests handle the edits we have made.
+We should now make sure our tests are working.

 ## Turn it in